 The need for an intelligent TMS

 While the TMS was first built for big operations, advancements have helped this powerful tool become a great solution for small to mid-size companies as well.
-As supply chains become more complex, companies need to adopt new technologies to stay competitive, as supported by an Arc Advisory Group report stating that 37.5% of TMS users improved freight savings by more than 10%.
+The ongoing supply chain digital transformation means companies need to adopt new technologies to stay competitive, as supported by an Arc Advisory Group report stating that 37.5% of TMS users improved freight savings by more than 10%.
 A study by Escalent found that 44% of fleet decision-makers are actively shopping for telematics solutions.

 How an intelligent TMS will benefit your company

 An intelligent TMS will help with changing needs, including:

 - Increasing challenges of supply chain operations, especially after COVID-19.